A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 19
+Today I had a lot of fun!
+The problem was not incredibly difficult but few trap were hidden between the lines.
+The silver star was almost immediate, after figuring out how to store in proper data structures the input.
+For the second one instead I had an intuition that turned out to be the correct way to go.
+Converting the input to a *graph* has been quite simple, and the algorithm to travers it to compute the solution unravel itself along the way.
+The only issue that took longer time to investigate was the fact that I should have used the outer range when I was not applying a rule in a step.
+And also an off-by-one error when computing the possible combinationation within a range.
+Incredible!

 # Day 18
 What a blast!
 Today I learnt A LOT of new algorithms and techniques to add to my toolbox!
 The first part has been not too hard, it has been fun to spend some